Half-timbered sheepfold

-We built this half-timbered stable with a straw roof exclusively with muscle power, hand tools, wood, rope and straw.
+We built this half-timbered sheepfold with a straw roof exclusively with muscle power, hand tools, wood, rope and straw.
 No machine was involved!
 The raw materials come from the region: the wood from Overijse and the straw from Merksem.
 The building follows the tradition of life-size nativity scenes and will later have a place at the Grimbergen Christmas market.

 Building with wood, loam and straw